Education Ava Ava Outdoor Classroom

 Ava Outdoor Classroom

-The Ava School District has developed four small Outdoor Education sites contiguous to the elementary school and one 20 acre plot near the playing fields just outside town.
-The project began with the four areas on the elementary grounds.
+The Ava School District is developing four small Outdoor Education sites contiguous to the elementary school and one 20 acre plot near the playing fields just outside town.
+The project has begun with the four areas on the elementary grounds.

 They are: 1) a bog-dry creek area and 2) a garden area outside the library, both on the south side, 3) a shade area on the west side and 4) a fenced-in garden area on the north of the school.

 The school will construct a wheelchair accessible sidewalk with a ramp and a platform for viewing the bog, a large sandbox for math activities and outdoor art connected with conservation, and a dry creek bed.
 There will be bird and animal houses and feeding stations.
 Seventeen garden beds are planned, five made of landscape timbers and twelve of old tractor tires, to be used for learning and practicing good farming, gardening and conservation methods.
 Six sets of tables and benches will be installed, to be used as instructional areas.
 In addition, project partners plan to plant a number of indigenous trees and plants, which are expected to attract and provide habitat for indigenous wildlife.
 There will be three gardens specifically designed for butterflies.
 The school plans to set up a weather station in the fenced garden area.

 The outdoor classroom areas will be used primarily by the elementary school.
 Middle and high school students will also assist and participate, as will members of the community.
 All activities in the outdoor areas will be preceded by or included in lessons about conservation and ecology.
 Teachers will design curriculum for use of the outdoor areas that will enhance what they are already studying in their classrooms and will be interdisciplinary, covering objectives from all four of the Show-Me Standards goals, as well as all six content areas.
 The project will enhance the use of the school grounds by students, staff and community and promote awareness, appreciation and conservation of natural resources.